Helmholtz Graduate School Environmental Health

 Translational Medicine Seminar Series

 This seminar series aims to give an overview on translational medicine starting from the disease towards the understanding of disease mechanisms, epidemiological evidence, identification of biomarkers and development of new therapies and drugs leading to clinical studies.
 It covers basic concepts in life sciences, ranging from research ethics, good manufacturing practice, translation of knowledge from mice to men, data integration, and the transfer of research to the clinics and industry.
 Basis researchers, physician scientists and clinicians will introduce challenges and success stories of translational research.
 The 45 minute talk is followed by “Beer & Brezn” which provides a platform for active discussions and networking.
 The lecture series welcomes all researchers of the Center.
 Participation is mandatory 5 times (lists of attendance will be circulated by HELENA organizers).

 HELENA Orientation Days

 New graduate students receive an introductory training to the mission of the Helmholz Center Munich, its research program and the HELENA graduate school.
 Additional training within the 3 day program focuses on workshops in key competences and Good Scientific Practice.
 During HELENA orientation days, first year students meet their fellows to develop their first scientific and social network.

-Additionally, graduate students of the International Helmholtz Research School for Diabetes have to attend the annual Graduate Students Day, as well as the LMU and TUM Welcome Event, respectively.
+Additionally, HDC graduate students of the International Helmholtz Research School for Diabetes have to attend the annual Graduate Students Day, as well as the LMU and TUM Welcome Event, respectively.